Abdelrahman-Ibrahim22/psmiles/README.md

-Creation of 100 random copolymers using create 100 random block copolymers using the PSMILES package (‣) https://github.com/Ramprasad-Group/psmiles  and computing  Circular (Morgan) as well as PolyBERT fingerprints.
+Creation of 100 random copolymers using the PSMILES package https://github.com/Ramprasad-Group/psmiles  and computing  Circular (Morgan) as well as PolyBERT fingerprints.